-TD Bank is running a major, country-wide promotion to sell critical illness insurance policies to their mortgage customers.
+TD Bank is known to heavily promote critical illness insurance policies to their mortgage customers.

 The basic idea here isn’t bad.
-If you got sick, you might need to take a break from work.
+If you got sick, you might need to take a break from work – meaning you would stop earning a paycheck.
 Not working could make it difficult to keep up your mortgage payments.
 In such a scenario, critical illness insurance could pay you a tax-free benefit, usually in the tens or hundreds of thousands of dollars, to help you stay afloat.

 If there’s one thing Canadian banks know how to do, it’s making money.
 One of their main tactics is to take something that’s essentially good, then make it overpriced and deficient in ways that make it more profitable, but at your expense.